ARE YOU FACING RETALIATION FOR FILING A COMPLAINT?

 Unfortunately, our wishes don’t always come true.
-And, what seems like a phenomenal opportunity may become uncomfortable and hostile.
+And what seems like a phenomenal opportunity may become uncomfortable and hostile.
 Thankfully, the law protects you from a host of inappropriate and discriminatory behaviors.
-There are processes in place to report them and developed plans to address these issues.
+There are processes in place to report them and develop plans to address these issues.

 In fact, there are Federal laws in effect that are designed to protect you; acts of retaliation may be illegal.

-If you are the victim of employer retaliation, seeking legal advice is critical.
+If you are experiencing retaliation for filing a workplace discrimination complaint in Tampa, seeking legal advice is critical.
 Cases like this can be complicated and difficult to prove.
-Our reputable retaliation attorney can review your experience, determine if you have a case, and assist you in pursuing a retaliation lawsuit.
-The Feldman Legal Group is committed to “fighting for the injured”.
+Our reputable workplace discrimination attorneys can review your experience, determine if you have a case, and assist you in pursuing a retaliation lawsuit.
+The Feldman Legal Group is committed to “fighting for the injured.”
 We protect the rights of workers in both Florida and Georgia.
 Contact us today at 877-946-8293 for more information regarding your personal experience.

 Why You May Report Your Employer